-Callaway Golf typically makes their wedges with less loft than many of the other brands.
-While the expected standard is between 45 and 50 degrees, some Callaway pitching wedges fall between 41 and 45 degrees.
+Callaway wedges are typically made with less loft than many of the other brands.
+While the standard loft for pitching wedge is between 45 and 50 degrees, some Callaway pitching wedges fall between 41 and 45 degrees.

-The Callaway Steelhead XR pitching wedge has a loft of 44 degrees.
+The Callaway PW loft, specifically for the Steelhead XR model, is 44 degrees.
 This may be because most 9-irons have a loft of around 41 degrees.